 Play-based Learning: Benefits and Examples

 Your child’s early years are some of the most important of their entire life.
 It’s these years that act as a foundation for their later education and how they will engage with the world around them.
 Of course, no two children are the same, and we all learn in different ways.
 Here at Journey, our mission is to inspire our little stars, giving your child the very best start to life.
-We don’t believe in a traditional school classroom, instead offering a fun play-based learning environment.
+We don’t believe in a traditional school classroom, instead offering a fun play based learning environment.

 There’s increasing research suggesting that this style of learning environment helps to improve your child’s creativity and overall education.
 A recent study by the Harvard Centre even found that it can lead to better health, longer life expectancy and a greater ability to manage stress!

-Life is a journey, and our friendly team want to give your team the skills to start that journey in the best possible way.
+Life is a journey, and our friendly team want to give your child the skills to start that journey in the best possible way.
 However, what exactly does play-based learning mean?
 We thought we would take a closer look at how it can help your child.

 What is play-based learning?